deltabrot/clere-interview/README.md

 # clere-interview
 This repository contains an example website with some known bugs.

-The website itself has page titled Home  which should display a data grid, populated by the array of objects found in `data.js`.
+The website itself has a page titled Home which should display a data grid, populated by the array of objects found in `data.js`.

 There is also a page titled Hub, which embeds another website.